Bell and Chili Peppers Profile

 By Dan Burden, content specialist, AgMRC, Iowa State University, email@example.com.

-Revised November 2012 by Diane Huntrods, AgMRC, Iowa State University.
+Revised September 2014 by Linda Naeve, AgMRC, Iowa State University.

-In the last few years, U.S. consumption of all peppers has increased, moving from an average of 15.3 pounds per person in 2005 to 16.4 pounds per person in 2009.
-During that same time, consumption of bell peppers grew from 9.2 pounds to 9.8 pounds, while chili pepper consumption grew from 6.1 pounds to 6.6 pounds.
-(ERS 2011)
+In the last few years, U.S. consumption of all peppers has increased, rising from an average of 15.3 pounds per person in 2005 to 19.1 pounds per person in 2012.
+During that same time, consumption of bell peppers grew from 9.2 pounds to 11.7 pounds, while chili pepper consumption grew from 6.1 pounds to 7.4 pounds.
+(ERS 2013)

-The 2011 chili pepper crop totaled 4.8 million cwt, up from a year earlier, and was valued at $146.8 million, also up from 2010.
+Chili peppers were grown on approximately 20, 800 acres and produced 4.8 million cwt, valued at $175.1 million in 2012.
 California continued to be the leading producer of chili peppers in 2011; the state produced 2.5 million cwt of chili peppers worth $85.9 million.
 New Mexico's chili crop climbed to 2.0 million cwt worth $46.7 million.
 (NASS 2012)

-India was the largest producer of dried chili peppers in 2010, followed by China (FAOStat).
+India was the largest producer and exporter of dried chili peppers in 2012, followed by China (FAOStat).

-Peppers are crops that lend themselves to small-scale and part-time farming operations.
-All pepper plants are generally quite hardy and are easily grown and propagated in gardens.
-The plants also do very well in container gardens and other non-traditional cropping arrangements.
-This can help with local marketing during periods of the year when fresh exotic produce is less readily available.
+Peppers are crops that lend themselves to home-garden production and small and large-scale production.
+The plants also do very well in container gardens and other non-traditional cropping systems.
 In larger production systems, many field operations, such as land preparation, planting and harvesting, can be custom hired, and any equipment owned by the grower can be used for other ornamental plant or vegetable production operations.

 Produced and marketed year round, bell peppers are usually sold as fresh produce.
 California’s shipping season runs from April to December, with peak volume hitting the market May through July.
 Florida’s shipments run from October through the following July, with peak volume occurring during March and April.
-In addition to field-grown peppers, smaller volumes of domestically-produced hothouse bell peppers are also available throughout the year.
+In addition to field-grown peppers, smaller volumes of domestically-produced, greenhouse-grown bell peppers are also available throughout the year.

 Bell peppers contain no capsaicin—the compound that gives the kick to chili peppers.
 They are high in vitamin C (one medium green bell pepper contains 177 percent of the RDA for vitamin C), and as they mature and turn color, the vitamin A content rises by a factor of nine while the vitamin C content doubles.
 The brighter colored peppers tend to be sweeter than green peppers because the sugar content increases as the pepper matures.
 Peppers are also excellent sources of dietary fiber and provide small amounts of several other vitamins and minerals.